scepman/deploy/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-Instead, you can also Deploy the Beta or Internal Channels of SCEPman 2.0 as described in [the official SCEPman documentation](https://docs.scepman.com/scepman-deployment/deployment-options/scepman-2.x-deployment).
+Instead, you can also deploy the Beta or Internal Channels of SCEPman 2.0 as described in [the official SCEPman documentation](https://docs.scepman.com/scepman-deployment/deployment-options/scepman-2.x-deployment).

 When clicking the deploy button you will see this form dialog
 ![Screenshot](./docs/images/8.png)